 Honoring Our Common Differences: Leadership for Inclusivity

-Inclusivity is the practice of radical hospitality; where people of diverse social and cultural groups (including age, gender, race, ethnicity, class, disability, sexual orientation, etc), experience uncompromising respect and dignity.
+Inclusivity is the practice of radical hospitality where people of diverse social and cultural groups experience uncompromising respect and dignity.
 Inclusive organizations value and actively encourage multiple perspectives, creating a positive, collaborative environment where people can be themselves and engage in their best work.
 In this popular 1-day workshop, gain insights into inclusive behaviors at the personal and institutional level.